Lall-091/sql-docs/docs/relational-databases/performance/intelligent-query-processing-degree-parallelism-feedback.md

 If a query has a query plan forced through Query Store, DOP feedback can still be used for that query.

-Currently, DOP Feedback is not compatible with query hints.
+Currently, DOP feedback is not compatible with query hints.
 For more information, see [Hints (Transact-SQL) - Query](../../t-sql/queries/hints-transact-sql-query.md) and [Query Store hints](../../relational-databases/performance/query-store-hints.md).

 #### <a id="extended-events-for-dop-feedback"></a> Extended events for degree of parallelism (DOP) feedback